sebas09-gcc/Pyassistant/README.md

 Input example: "Julio reproduce Coldplay Adventure Of A Lifetime"

-#to test the program install the following libraries:
+# To test the program install the following libraries:

 pip install pyttsx3